 ‘My first day in Chicago, September 4, 1983.
 I set foot in this city, and just walking down the street, it was like roots, like the motherland.
 I knew I belonged here.’ – Oprah Winfrey

-8 years ago, I took a leap of faith and left everything I’ve ever known in Michigan to start a new life in the city of Chicago.
+8 years ago, I took a leap of faith and left everything I’ve ever known in the suburbs of Michigan where I grew up, to start a new life in the city of Chicago.
 At the age of 20, coming from a strict Middle Eastern family, this was no small feat.
-I was on my own financially, emotionally and mentally but pushed my way through Loyola University Chicago’s nursing school and successfully graduated and got married.
+I was on my own financially, emotionally and mentally, and pushed my way through obtaining a Bachelor’s of Science in Nursing at the Loyola University Chicago’s nursing school, successfully graduated and got got a job.
 I’ve traveled all over the world but whenever my plane lands in Chicago, my heart flutters and I’m reminded again and again why I love this city so much.

 Stunning architecture, friendly locals, gorgeous Lake Michigan, tons of speakeasys, world class restaurants and more, Chicago truly has something for everyone.

 There are so many viewpoints of Chicago’s stunning skyline but the best is surely from a helicopter.
 Chicago Helicopter Experiences Tours took us on a 20 minute ride over the city during twilight hour and it was pretty incredibly to watch the sky turn pink and the sun sink down.
 Hands down, one of my best Chicago memories to date!